pminina01/readthedocs/How-to-write-a-custom-layout-renderer.md

 Since NLog 4.4 there are two ways to create a custom layout renderer.

-You could write a custom layout with one lambda function - it will be registed intermediately, or you could write a class with is easier to share acros projects.
+You could write a custom layout with one lambda function - it will be registered intermediately, or you could write a class which is easier to share across projects.

 ## Lamba Function
-Introducted in NLog 4.4
+Introduced in NLog 4.4

-For some cases it's easier to write a lambda function.
+For some cases, it's easier to write a lambda function.

 The lambda function will accept 1 or 2 parameters and should return a `string`.